-They chew through wood, plastic pots, bags, and boxes and tunnel through growing medium.
+They chew through wood, plastic pots, bags, and boxes and tunnel through the growing medium.
 They raise families, and big ones at that, urinating and defecating anywhere they choose.
-This includes on the plants you are growing to feed your family, resulting in serious food safety concerns.
-Now who thinks mice in the greenhouse are still cute?
+This includes the plants you are growing to feed your family, resulting in serious food safety concerns.
+Now, who thinks mice in the greenhouse are still cute?

 How to Keep Rodents out of the Greenhouse

 Since greenhouse rodent populations can explode, it’s important to be vigilant and keep an eye out for any signs of mice.
 Not just mice either; both voles and chipmunks have been known to check into the greenhouse motel.

 The first order of business regarding greenhouse rodent control is to tighten up.
 To keep rodents out of the greenhouse, deny them entry.
 This means covering even the smallest holes.
 Replace missing or broken windows and doors.
 Stuff cracks and holes or cover them with wire mesh.
 Place small mesh hardware cloth around the exterior of the greenhouse at the base.
 Bury the edge in the ground and bend the cloth away from the greenhouse.